 Do you qualify?

-To submit a MOST pre-application, each student must meet all three of the following requirements:
+To submit a MOST pre-application for our scholarship lottery in February, families must meet the following three requirements:

-- Place of Residence — Applicants must be residents of Shelby County.
+- Place of Residence — Families and student applicants must be residents of Shelby County.

-- Family Income — Applying families must meet our income eligibility guidelines, which change annually.
+- Family Income — Applying families must meet our income eligibility guidelines (see income scale below).

 *Note: Public schools offer many special-education resources, so we encourage you to check with the special-education office of your public school district first, as your child’s needs might best be met for free.

 Household Size* Maximum Total 2020 Income**

 *For each additional family member, add $12,096.

-**Total income includes all earned income, Social Security income, child support, and government assistance (e.g. Families First, SSI, food stamps, etc.).
+**Total income includes adjusted gross income from tax return(s), Social Security income, child support, and government assistance (e.g. Families First, SSI, food stamps, etc.).